brocchini/leqsime/README.md

 leqsime
 =======

-Demo app for HJUG Play framework presentation
+Demo app for Houston JUG Play framework presentation.
 Generic web service for translating messages, typical usage is for converting low level system error messages into user friendly messages that can be display on UI.

 See tests code and routes to see how it is used.